elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 ---

-### What is a common term used for Uint16Array or Int8Array views?
+### What is a common term used for Uint16Array or Uint32Array views?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The common term for all these views (Uint8Array, Uint32Array, etc) is TypedArray.
-They share the same set of methods and properities.
+They share the same set of methods and properties.
 It should be noted, there is no constructor called TypedArray, it’s just a common “umbrella” term to represent one of views over ArrayBuffer: Int8Array, Uint8Array and so on.
     </div>
   </div>
 </details>